CharlesSamonte/QuickAD/README.md

 - ❌ **Delete users** (either permanently or move to a "Deleted" OU for safety)

 ---
+## Quick Notes

+This is nowhere near done, just a quick powershell script I made to help me learn powershell.
+You'll have to do some tweaking to set it up for yourself.
+There's no config file yet, you'll have to change things like OU Paths, default pass, names, etc.

 ## 🖥️ How It Works